City Guides Provence-Alpes-Côte d'Azur

 9. Explore the Colorful Marché des Halles

-If you wonder what to do in Menton, France, related to food, the Marché des Halles (Rue Pelisson) is the place to go.
-Located between the fishermen’s port and the Baroque quarter, this local market is vibrant and busy and is the acknowledged gastronomical hub of the city.
+If you wonder what to do in Menton, France, related to food, the Marché des Halles (Rue Pelisson) is a good place to start.
+Located between the fishermen’s port and the Baroque Quarter, this local market is vibrant and busy and is the acknowledged gastronomical hub of the city.

 The Marché des Halles is full of the sights, smells, and tastes of the South of France, which is why it’s one of the top Menton tourist attractions.
-The market is open year-round until the early afternoon (closed on Mondays) and offers a range of fresh produce and local products.
+The Marché des Halles is open year-round until the early afternoon (closed on Mondays) and offers a range of fresh produce and local products.

 The French Riviera is a fairly small region, and the towns are close.
 That means that you can take some fantastic day trips from Menton.

-If you are wondering what to see in Menton beyond its boundaries, you can get to Eze-Village in about half an hour using public transport and take in the medieval ambiance, or immerse yourself in the glitz and glamor of Monte Carlo in 25 minutes.
+If you are wondering what to see in Menton beyond its boundaries, you can get to Eze-Village in about half an hour using public transport and take in the Medieval ambiance, or immerse yourself in the glitz and glamor of Monte Carlo in only 25 minutes by train.

 Or you could go a little further, around 40 minutes on public transport, and enjoy the beaches, bars, and restaurants of Nice.